No matter if you’re new to painting or a veteran like me, one thing is clear: you have to have the right tools for the job.

 Simple, but effective.
 Roller trays hold your paint so that you can load paint onto your roller very easily.

-Mini-roller pans allow you to more easily carry paint around—especially if you’re working somewhere that has stairs.
+Mini-roller pans are also important as they allow you to more easily carry paint around—especially if you’re working somewhere that has stairs.

 Instead of lugging heavy paint cans around, you can take paint as needed in your pan and work smarter, not harder.